yyued/ENAutoBackUpTool/README.md

 ### Auto backup Photoshop working file tool

 ***
-Sometimes the Photoshop will exit and take away for your hours or even days of working.
+Sometimes the Photoshop will exit and take away for your hours or even days of working.<br>
 ENAutoBackUpTool can help you making an auto backup.